 Competitor analysis on Facebook without purchasing any software

 You probably already have an old drive document collecting virtual dust somewhere in the “Marketing” folder.
-Bring it back to live and update according to new changes happening in the market.
+Bring it back to life and update it according to new changes happening in the market.

 Note that Facebook competitors differ from your regular, business ones.
 As here, we are fighting for audiences’ attention.

-Facebook competitors are categorized to direct and indirect.
+Facebook competitors are categorized as direct and indirect.

 Direct competitors offer a similar product or service.
 For example, all tea producers are direct competitors to each other.
 That’s easy.